 Instructions

-Loosely fill both halves of an egg mould with the mixture, creating a heap higher than the mould.
-Then press both parts of the mould firmly together, which will compress the mixture into an egg shape.
+- Mold the Easter egg bath bombs.
+Loosely fill both halves of an egg mold with the mixture, creating a heap higher than the mold.
+Then press both parts of the mold firmly together, which will compress the mixture into an egg shape.
 Swipe away any excess.

-Carefully lift one part of the mould.
-Turn over the mould in your hand and take off the other part to release the bath bomb.
-If the mould seems stuck, gently tap the outside of the mould with the back of a spoon.
+- Release the bath bombs.
+Carefully lift one part of the mold.
+Turn over the mold in your hand and take off the other part to release the bath bomb.
+If the mold seems stuck, gently tap the outside of the mold with the back of a spoon.
 Put the bath bombs onto a lined baking tray (sheet) and allow to dry overnight.

 How to use these DIY speckled Easter egg bath bombs